Contact the team

 • Centre for Clinical Interventions: Specialises in treating anxiety, depression, bipolar disorder, and eating disorders.

-• Get Self Help provides Cognitive Behaviour Therapy (CBT) and self-help resources, guides, worksheets, videos and downloads.
+• Get Self Help provides cognitive behaviour therapy (CBT) and self-help resources, guides, worksheets, videos and downloads.